Why Are Food Regulations Important?

 There's also an argument for formal food handler training.

 Each state has slightly different rules and regulations regarding food handler and food safety manager training.
 To help you understand yours, we've put together a state-by-state guide for each.

 Online food safety compliance training can be a great solution for restaurants – it's inexpensive, efficient, and with a reputable provider like us, it's always up-to-date and accurate.

 We offer a full catalog of food and beverage compliance courses.
-We offer state-approved options for many jurisdictions with mandatory training, and in places where jurisdiction is optional, you can rest easy knowing our food safety training is ANSI-accredited.
+We offer state-approved options for many jurisdictions with mandatory training, and in places where jurisdiction is optional, you can rest easy knowing our food safety training is ANAB-accredited.